 d.
-For project requesting PFC funding levels of \$4.00 and \$4.50.

-Is there an expectation that AIP funding will be available to pay the project costs.

-What percentage of the total project cost is funded through AIP?
+For project requesting PFC funding levels of \$4.00 and \$4.50: Is there an expectation that AIP funding will be available to pay the project cost S. YES What percentage of the total project cost is funded through AIP?
 List the source(s) of data used to make this finding.